cytomine/cytomine/CONTRIBUTING.md

 4. Create a pull request

-    Open a pull request targeting the main branch of [cytomine/cytomine](https://github.com/cytomine/cytomine).
-Make sure to describe your changes clearly.
+    On GitHub, navigate to your forked repository and change the branch to the created branch `feature/my-feature`.
+Then select the **Contribute** dropdown menu on the right and click on **Open pull request** button.

+    Make sure to describe your changes clearly in the pull request.
+Be sure to include references to relevant issues in the pull request description (e.g., closes #XXX) so that they are automatically closed when the PR is merged.

     > **Note**: When we merge your PR, we squash all commits into a single commit.
-The final commit message will be the title of your pull request.
+The final commit message will be the title of your pull request, so it should follow the **conventional commit** standard.

+    An example of a pull request title:

+    ```
+    docs: fix typo in installation guide
+    ```

 5. Code review and CI